Key takeaways:

 4. Use the right communication channels

 Different clients prefer different methods of communication.
 If your clients typically request work via email, sending friendly reminder emails is the best way to go.
-If they strictly call in for work requests, a phone call or text message may be a more effective option.
+If they call in for work requests, a phone call or text message may be a more effective option.

 5. Offer assistance